Yehuda Meshi Zahav: Public activism

 During the attack on bus line 405 in 1990, Meshi Zahav arrived with other yeshiva boys to provide first aid to the victims.
 On his way home, he concluded that if in the enemy's view everyone is equal, so too for him.
 In the 1990s, he arrived at the scenes of suicide bombing attacks in Israel, among other things, and treated the bodies of those killed.
-As a result, ZAKA (Disaster Victim Identification) was founded.
 In his capacity as Chairman of ZAKA, he worked for inter-religious and secular reconciliation.

 In 2003, he lit, as one of the founders of ZAKA, a beacon at the torch lighting ceremony on Mount Herzl.
 He was criticized by people in the Haredi community for this, in particular for declaring the ceremony "the glory of the State of Israel".